hudsonkoyanagi/clean-new-tab/README.md

 Source for Clean New Tab extension, awaiting approval on the Chrome Store.
+Built with React, Bootstrap and P5.js, with IndexedDB and browser local storage for persistent data.

 ## Available Scripts